gristlabs/grist-help/help/self-managed.md

 `gristlabs/grist`.

 You should then be able to visit `http://localhost:8484` in your browser.
-Already you will be able to open and edit Grist documents downloaded from another installation (such as our SaaS), making sure all the features you expect are present, including the ability to export the documents again.
+Already you will be able to create and edit Grist documents, and to open and edit documents downloaded from another Grist installation (such as our SaaS).

 If using some other tool or service, here are the important points: